RajeevRanjan2015/K-Mean-Clustering-Project/README.md

  ## Result:

+The are total of 5 clusters we are able to extract from the data set.The clusters were namely Target, Standard, Careless, Sensible, and Careful.
+Target: The annual income and spending score are higher
+Standard: The annual income and spending score both are in mid range.
+Careless:
+Careful:
+Sensible:
-The are total of 5 clusters we are able to extract from the data set.The clusters were namely Target, Standard, Careless, Sensible, and  The process based on the Elbow method and WCSS=Within cluster sum of square parameter to decide the number of clusters we can have.
+The process based on the Elbow method and WCSS=Within cluster sum of square parameter to decide the number of clusters we can have.